About

 Research methods

-Our research approach is participatory, meaning we co-design our methods with our participants.
+Our research approach in this study was participatory, meaning we co-designed our methods with our participants.

-We have a wealth of experience to draw on, while recognising that families know their children best.
+We had a wealth of experience to draw on, while recognising that families know their children best.

-Therefore we will work to ensure our methods are inclusive of diverse social, ethnic and linguistic communities while adapting to individual family beliefs and practices.
+Through our ethics-first approach, we have worked to ensure our methods were inclusive of diverse social, ethnic and linguistic communities while adapting to individual family beliefs and practices.

 Research outputs

-We are committed to creating a rich and diverse set of resources, in dialogue with various audiences.
-Our outputs will include:
+We committed to creating a rich and diverse set of resources, in dialogue with various audiences.
+Further outputs include:

 • articles for parent and professional journals

-• final reports for diverse professional sectors, educators, families and policymakers
+• reports for families, diverse professional sectors, educators, families and policymakers

 Publications